jadhavsatyam05/calculator/README.md

 # calculator
-I created calculator in java
+I created calculator in java by using linked list